Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Am I right?

-For many years, I would restructure and and rescue a business that was being destroyed by the IRS because the IRS doesn't have a conscience, right?
+For many years, I would restructure and rescue a business that was being destroyed by the IRS because the IRS doesn't have a conscience, right?

-Like you can't pay the employees, it doesn't care.
+Like you can't pay the employees.

 So I learned how to do this in the 90s where I would restructure the cash flow.